srfrnk/superman/README.md

 **Current built-in matchers:**

 **"url-string"**  Matches requests where the url contains a string value.

 Custom properties:

-  url   string  a string to be searched within the request url.
+  'url' - string - a string to be searched within the request url.

 **"url-regex"**  Matches requests where the url matches a regular expression value.

 Custom properties:

-  url   string  a string containing a regex pattern to be matched against the request url.
+  'url' - string - a string containing a regex pattern to be matched against the request url.

 **"match-all"**  Matches all requests.
 This is usually for a catch-all rule.

 Custom properties:

   None!

 ### Actions
 An Action is a method that performs actions and determines the response for the rule.
 Actions are put into the 'sm' ruleActions property.
 They can be added or deleted.
 Actions are identified within the ruleActions object by name.
 Each action is a function of the form:

 *function (rule , req , res , proxyInfo)*

 Where:
-rule        object  the rule object. req         object  the ServerRequest object of the request. res         object  the ServerResponse object of the response. proxyInfo   object  the 'sm' object containing all superman's configurable content (see 'REPL')
+- 'rule' - object - the rule object.
+- 'req' - object - the ServerRequest object of the request.
+- 'res' - object - the ServerResponse object of the response.

+'proxyInfo' - object - the 'sm' object containing all superman's configurable content (see 'REPL')

 The function must return a string, which will be put into the log as the description of the action that was performed by the rule.